Health International offers 3 plans:

 After approval and payment, all Health International Members receive a Membership Pack consisting of:

-Membership card/s, Confirmation of Cover Letter, Z-Folder (reflecting additional Emergency Numbers for the Region & World-Wide), 24hr Case Management Card & Emergency Numbers, Membership Guide and Health International Car Stickers reflecting Regional emergency numbers.
+Membership card/s, Certificate/s of Insurance , Z-Folder (reflecting additional Emergency Numbers for the Region and World-Wide), 24hr Case Management Card and Emergency Numbers, Membership Guide and Health International Car Stickers reflecting Regional emergency numbers.

 Family Members under the age of 18 are required to be on the same level of cover as the principal member.